Manifolds of Triangulations, braid groups of manifolds and the groups $\Gamma_{n}^{k}$: The Manifold of Triangulations

 \subsection{Combinatorial manifold of triangulations}

-In the previous sections we constructed manifolds of triangulations basing on the notion of {\em Delaunay triangulation}.
+In \cref{sec:geometrical_manifold} and \cref{sec:topological_manifold} we constructed manifolds of triangulations basing on the notion of {\em Delaunay triangulation}.
 We did not actually discuss the {\em existence} of such triangulation for a given manifold and a given set of points, requesting only that the number of points is sufficiently large and points are sufficiently dense.
-It turns out, that this condition is not always sufficient, as shows the work \cite{BDGM} by Boissonnat et al. Even for a large number of points and a Riemannian manifold with metric arbitrary close to Euclidian one, there may not exist a Delaunay triangulation.
+It turns out that this condition is not always sufficient, as shows in \cite{BDGM}.
+Even for a large number of points and a Riemannian manifold with metric arbitrary close to Euclidian one, there may not exist a Delaunay triangulation.

 One may impose additional restrictions on the vertex set or on the manifold itself to overcome this difficulty, but to work with the most general situation we shall consider the third notion of manifolds of triangulations: the {\em combinatorial manifold of triangulations} which we denote by $M^{dn}_{comb}$.
-We construct the 2-frame of the manifold $M^{dn}_{comb}$.
-The reason is simple: in order to get the fundamental group, one needs only the 2-frame.
+We construct the 2-frame of the manifold $M^{dn}_{comb}$ which is needed to get the fundamental group.

-First, we fix $n$ points on the manifold $M^d$ and the triangulations of the manifold with vertices in those points.
+First, we fix $n$ points on the manifold $M^d$ and consider triangulations of the manifold with vertices in those points.
 Now we do not restrict ourselves to Delaunay triangulations, but consider all triangulations of the manifold.
-Moreover, we work with {\em equivalence classes} of triangulations modulo the following relation: two triangulations $T_1, T_2$ with (fixed) vertices $v_1,\dots, v_n$ are said to be equivalent if and only if for each pair $(i,j)\in\bar{n}$ the vertices $v_i, v_j$ are connected by an edge of the triangulation $T_1$ if and only if they are connected by an edge of the triangulation $T_2$.
-From now on saying ``triagulation'' we mean such equivalence class of triangulations.
+Moreover, we work with {\em equivalence classes} of triangulations modulo the following relation: two triangulations $T_1, T_2$ with (fixed) vertices $v_1,\dots, v_n$ are said to be {\em equivalent} if and only if for each pair $(i,j)\in\bar{n}$ the vertices $v_i, v_j$ are connected by an edge of the triangulation $T_1$ if and only if they are connected by an edge of the triangulation $T_2$.
+From now on saying ``triangulation'' we mean such equivalence class of triangulations.
 Those triangulations are the vertices (0-cells) of the frame of the manifold $M^{dn}_{comb}$.

 Two triangulations are connected by an edge (a 1-cell of the frame) if and only if they differ by a {\em flip} --- a Pachner move.